Submissions

 Scholarly nonfiction in particular should be suitable primarily for a New Zealand audience.
 A connection with Te Herenga Waka—Victoria University of Wellington is an advantage but not a necessity.

 We do not publish young adult or children’s fiction.
-We rarely take on straight genre fiction such as fantasy, crime and romance.
+We rarely take on straight genre fiction such as fantasy, crime, romance and horror.
+We do not publish self-help or business manuals.
 We also do not publish very short works of nonfiction or fiction (usually, anything shorter than approximately 20,000 words).

 How to submit your work